mies/wercker-perceptor/views/flask.md

 	git push origin master
 ```

-As you have previously added this repository to Wercker, your push gets automatically picked up and triggers a build.
+As you have previously added this repository to wercker, your push gets automatically picked up and triggers a build.

 ## Deploy your application to Heroku